- 3-day Big Island camping adventure

 On a moderate hike, discover pitch-black lava tubes, visit steam vents and explore sulphur banks.
 Enjoy a picnic lunch in the shade and then continue hiking across dried lava flows and around craters.
 Your guide will point out cinder cones and fascinating Hawaiian petroglyphs!

-Head to your campsite in the park and cook dinner before setting up your tents and settling in under a canopy of stars.
+Head to your campsite in the park and eat dinner at a local restaurant (your expense) before setting up your tents and settling in under a canopy of stars.

 Overnight: Campsite in Hawaii Volcanoes National Park

-Day 3: Hawaii Volcanoes National Park – Punalu'u Black Sand Beach – Honaunau -- Kona or Waikoloa (B, L)
+Day 3: Hawaii Volcanoes National Park – Punalu'u Black Sand Beach – Honaunau – Kona or Waikoloa

 Have breakfast at your campsite and then continue your journey south to Punalu'u Black Sand Beach, where you’ll visit a Hawaiian temple and see sea turtles lounging on the black sand.